BookStackApp/hacks/readme.md

 This repository contains the hacks that are shown on the [/hacks part of the website](https://www.bookstackapp.com/hacks/).
 This is not a website in itself, but it designed to be a submodule within the `hacks/` directory of the [BookStack website repo](https://github.com/BookStackApp/website).

+### Hack Update Service

+As a way to sustainably maintain hacks, a hack update service is advertised on hack pages which allows people to pay a one-off fee to request an update of a hack to work with the latest release of BookStack.
+This service is provided by [HTTP Functions Ltd](https://www.httpfunctions.com/).

 ### Support & Issues

 Hacks in this repo are unsupported, maybe become out-of-date and do not receive active maintenance unlike the core BookStack codebase.